Erin Andrews Said Tom Brady Wants to ‘Kick’ Everyone’s ‘Ass’ — Even Her Husband’s

 Tom Brady hasn’t become an NFL legend off talent alone.
 He has also become a football GOAT thanks to his relentless competitiveness.
-In fact, NFL reporter and broadcaster Erin Andrews recently revealed just how competitive Brady is as she said he wants to “kick” everyone’s “ass” — even her husband’s.
+In fact, NFL reporter and broadcaster Erin Andrews once revealed just how competitive Brady is as she said he wants to “kick” everyone’s “ass” — even her husband’s.

 Erin Andrews said TB12 is her Michael Jordan

 Erin Andrews has been one of the most popular and successful sports reporters and broadcasters for years.
 Her coverage of the NFL has been excellent, especially her coverage of Tom Brady.
 It has ultimately given her a ton of admiration for the QB, too.

 “I admired Tom way before this year,” Andrews said on an April 2021 episode of The Carlos Watson Show.
 “I wasn’t fortunate enough to cover Michael [Jordan]; I wish I had.
 That was my dream world during NBA, that’s when I fell in love with sports, but Tom right now is my Michael Jordan.
 He is my opportunity to be a part of this and cover it.
 He has been so wonderful to myself and my crew.”

 Comparing Tom Brady to Michael Jordan is certainly some high praise.
 However, the comparison is justified, especially when looking at championships.
 Jordan won six NBA titles in six trips to the NBA Finals.
 Brady, on the other hand, isn’t undefeated in the Super Bowl but has won the title seven times in 10 appearances.

 What is similar between Tom Brady and Michael Jordan, though, is that they are both relentless competitors.
 Andrews recently gave an inside look at just how competitive Brady really is.

 Erin Andrews said Tom Brady wants to ‘kick’ everyone’s ‘ass’ — even her husband’s